chen19991019/DIRNA-StatsViz/README.md

 * DIRNA_vis_multiple_projects.R

 # test
-The folder saves the datasets used to evaluate and test the codes of DIRNA-StatsViz.
+The folder stores the datasets used to evaluate and test the codes of DIRNA-StatsViz.
 There are 5 types of dataset.
  * single_sample_test: A small artificial datasets where the same frequency(0.25) of deletions length percentage 95%, 75%, 55%, 35% and 15%.
  * multi_samples__same: This group consits of two same illumina samples.
  * multi_samples__different: A small artificial datasets is made up of two different samples.